CatacombCrawler/terminal-catacomb-crawler/README.md

-# Terminal Dungeon Crawler
+# Terminal Catacomb Crawler

-A classic roguelike dungeon crawler game built for the terminal using Python and the `blessed` library.
+A classic roguelike catacomb/dungeons crawler game built for the terminal using Python and the `blessed` library.

 ## Table of Contents